-The Diversity Leadership Development Training Program was held at the 2013 State Leadership Conference.
+The Diversity Leadership Development Training Program is held every two years at State Leadership Conference.
 The workshop is a co-sponsored effort between the APA Commission on Ethnic Minority Recruitment, Retention and Training in Psychology II Task Force (CEMRRAT2 TF) and Div.
 31 as one project of the Task Force’s larger “Partnership Development Initiative.”
 It has been held every two years since 2009 and is the brainchild of Jennifer Kelly, PhD, a former president of Div.
 31.

 Jessica Henderson Daniel, PhD; Sandra Shullman, PhD; Melba Vasquez, PhD; and Cathy McDaniels Wilson, PhD, organized and facilitated the workshop.
 These four esteemed psychologists have leadership development skills as well as an understanding of the challenges that psychologists of color face in becoming leaders in organizations, especially SPTAs.
 The areas of focus included leadership, negotiating and mentoring.
 Following the workshop, APA President Donald Bersoff, PhD, JD, sponsored a wine and cheese reception for the participants at the APA Board Room.